LifeScopeLabs/lifescopelabs.github.io/md/lifescope-voice.md

 	- Natural Language Processing.

 - Passively capture voice data (speech text and recording) and store in LIFESCOPE.
-- AI storytelling.
+- AI Storytelling.
-	- "Here's what you "
+	- "Here were the highlights from your trip to Hawaii...."

 # Dependencies